emmercm/igir/docs/roms/matching.md

 !!! success

     For situations like these, Igir will automatically detect what combination of checksums it needs to calculate for input files to be able to match them to DATs.
-This has the chance of greatly slowing down file scanning, especially with archives.
+This _does_ have the chance of greatly slowing down file scanning, especially with archives, so you can use the `--input-checksum-quick` (below) option to keep processing faster.

 For example, if you provide all of these DATs at once with the [`--dat <path>` option](../dats/processing.md):